 - A waterproof dressing could be applied if the cut area may get damp, or if the cut was acquired during sport, when 'The Blood Rule' may be applied (see the The blood rule below).

 - Any cut, or even a small wound, such as a prick from a rose thorn, can become infected with the bacteria (germs) that cause tetanus.

 - Make sure that tetanus immunisation is up to date.
 If the person has not had the full number of tetanus injections, or if it is longer than 5 years since the last one, extra treatment may be needed.
-(See Immunisation and Tetanus for more information).
+(See Immunisation for more information).